SBS Gayo Daejeon: 2017: Number One

 Butterfly was sung as promotion for the 2018 PyeongChang Winter Olympics.

 2018: The Wave

-2018's Gayo Daejeon took place on the 25th December at Gocheok Sky Dome.
+2018's Gayo Daejeon took place on 25 December at Gocheok Sky Dome.
 It was hosted by Jun Hyun-moo and Jo Bo-ah.
 The theme was "The Wave".

-On the 16 December 2018 episode of Inkigayo, a teaser video revealed two special stages, a collaboration between NCT, Wanna One, Seventeen, Winner, and Got7, and a collaboration between Red Velvet and Twice.
+On 16 December 2018 episode of Inkigayo, a teaser video revealed two special stages, a collaboration between NCT, Wanna One, Seventeen, Winner, and Got7, and a collaboration between Red Velvet and Twice.